Depth Psychology as Medicine for Love, Logic & Soul.

 A nonfiction elegy, memoir, and polemic against the influencers, coaches, and celebrity psychologists who've turned human longing into pathology and sold fear as diagnosis.

-What you get instead: a humanistic psychology of love that names patterns without collapsing them into identity.
+A humanistic psychology of love that names patterns without collapsing them into identity.
 That translates suffering into symbolic clarity.
 That leaves you more sovereign than when you arrived.

 —Maya Chen, Arts Administrator, Portland